embeddedboys/pico_raspberrypi_3a_plus/README.md

 ## Build

-The default cmake settings is to build the `rpi_dm_yt350s006` Raspberry Pi Display HAT example.
+The default CMake settings are configured to build the `rpi_dm_yt350s006` Raspberry Pi Display HAT example.

 Build for the Raspberry Pi Pico:
 ```bash